comp90018-2020/smart-broccoli/README.md

 # smart-broccoli

-Fun quiz app for school lecturers and students to interact with each other in and after class.
-Multiple sensors are used in the app, such as Gyroscope, GPS, Calendar, Wifi and Ambient Light Sensor.
+Fun quiz app for school lecturers and students to interact with each other in and after class. <br> Multiple sensors are used in the app, such as Gyroscope, GPS, Calendar, Wifi and Ambient Light Sensor.

 ## Prerequisite